Find System interrupts process hogging CPU on your Windows shows like the image below?

 Fixes for System interrupts high CPU

-If you find System interrupts keep taking up over 20% of CPU usage, it means there’s something error with your hardware or the driver.
+If you find System interrupts keep taking up over 20% of CPU usage, it means there’s some error with your hardware or the driver.
 Go with the following solutions to fix it.

 Solution 1: Quick & Easy